podondra/podondra.github.io/content/how-to/interactive-plotting.rst

 Plotting
 --------

-The usage is easy.
-Just import the **ipympl** module and matplotlib will plot a graph with this set of buttons.
+In interactive mode matplotlib will plot a graph with this set of buttons.

 - reset original view
 - back to previous view